-- 1) Put in place sufficient first aid kits and fire extinguishers are made available at workplaces for emergency preparedness; - 2) Provide medical insurance benefits to eligible full-time employees; - 3) Install air purifier to improve air quality and working environment for our employees; - 4) Provide protective and disinfection products such as face masks and alcohol-based hand sanitizer to employees; and - 5) Encourage our employees to participate in rescue, fire and evacuation drills to enhance safety awareness.
+- 1) Put in place sufficient first aid kits and fire extinguishers are made available at workplaces for emergency preparedness; - 2) Provide medical insurance benefits to eligible full-time employees; - 3) Install air purifier to improve air quality and working environment for our employees; - 4) Provide protective and disinfection products such as face masks and alcohol-based hand sanitizer, and cooling supplies to employees; - 5) Encourage our employees to participate in rescue, fire and evacuation drills to enhance safety awareness; - 6) For Shanghai, new employees must conduct and pass the body check in a designed second-class hospital before joining the company.
+Third-class hospital is required for Zhuhai; and - 7) Provide a working environment that complies with national regulations to ensure that employees work in a safe environment.